Educate Child About Gur Parv Significance and Rituals

 Considering the fact that the dates of Gur Parv are based on the lunar calendar the dates vary a lot though the month remains November.
-So in 2017 Guru Parv is on 4th November and next year it will fall on 23rd November.
+Next year, it will fall on 12th November.

 Did you like the blog on Gur Parv?
 How do you celebrate Gur Purab?
 Share your views and feedback in the comments section below.